the-mason-jar/the-mason-jar/recipes/cocktails/vodka/original-mary-danger.html.md

 The Original Mary Danger
 -----------

-* Edge a large class with [volcano salt](http://www.the-mason-jar.com/extras/garnishes/volcano-salt.html).
+* Edge a large glass with [volcano salt](http://www.the-mason-jar.com/extras/garnishes/volcano-salt.html).
 * Pour in a shot or two of [Morgana spice and herb vodka](http://www.the-mason-jar.com/infusions/vodka/morgana.html).
 Strain if needed.
 * Pour in the mix, fill about 2/3rds of the glass.
 * Add ice.
 Be sure and leave some room in the glass.